 Our farmstead cheeses are produced exclusively using milk from our flock of British Milk Sheep.
 We are responsible for milk every step of the way: from sheep, to milk, to cheese, to market.

 Our animals spend their days rotating through fresh pastures and lounging in the shade of tree-lined fields.
-Twice daily the ewes are fed a small treat of local, certified organic grain in exchange for their creamy, nutritious milk.
+Twice daily the ewes are fed a small treat of certified organic grain in exchange for their creamy, nutritious milk.

 We use raw (unpasteurized) milk that is never frozen.
 Since our milk and cheeses are produced on the same farm no transport time is needed and thus we use only the freshest milk possible.